SirRicSteel/TheosResearch.org/docs/latest/14_Temporal_Consequence_Memory_Compression.md

 - Feedback of prior deductive conclusions into future inductive phases
 - Persistent consequence evaluation across queries

-This creates a minimal temporal awareness:
+This creates a minimal temporal consequence tracking:
 “What happened last time I reasoned like this?”

-This is not consciousness.
+This is not recursive refinement.
-This is consequence awareness.
+This is consequence consequence tracking.

 ----------------------------------------------------------------
 4. HOW WISDOM IS FORMED